JayBrown/Trash-Tools/README.md

 * regular file copies of protected files will have the same protection (i.e. XAs) as the originals
 * on volumes without support for extended attributes, e.g. mounted NAS volumes, the protection flag and tag for `foo` will be written as `._foo`
 * if background jobs are in place that auto-delete Apple Double files on a volume, Trash Tools will not work
+* the protected status will **not help against overwriting a file** during copy-paste or copy-move; for that you would need drop-in replacements for those commands as well (CMD-V and CMD-OPT-V)

 ## Requisites
 * **[`tag`](https://github.com/jdberry/tag)** (install e.g. with **[Homebrew](https://brew.sh/)**)